cloudmesh-community/book/chapters/msg/graphql.md

 :o: this section is unclear

-:o: TODO: Gregor came till here
+:o: TODO: Gregor came till here he wills top here. again, maybe we can uset the same examples in the intro and the example ...

-## Django Django is a very popular python web framework :o:

-which is fast and comes with a lot of boilerplate code.
-Django is matured and has a huge community support as against flask which is very new, still evolving and generally considered for only small applications.
+## Django for graphQL

+Django is a very popular python web framework which includes a lot of boilerplate code.
+Due to this its footprint is larger than other services, such as Flask, but provide a lot of build in features.
+Django is mature and has a larger community than that of flask.
 Django has inbuilt support for Object Relational Mapping which is based on Database Code-First approach.
 Please refer [@www-djangoproject] for more Django information.
+Database suport however can also be easily added to falsk through plugins.

+:o: the purpose of this section is unclear at this time.
+Django nd flask have advantages and disadvantages.

 ## GraphQL Implementations :o:

 GraphQL is supported in Python, JavaScript, Java, Ruby, C#, Go, PHP, Erlang, Scala, Go, Groovy, Elixir.

+:o: this is unclear, as we need to distinguish server and client

 ## GraphQL-python (Graphene) Example :o:

-### Getting Started :o:
+:o: In this example we will ... intro missing

 To start with GraphQL server implementation in python we will create virtual environment for project to keep all the dependencies isolated from other projects and system.
-To leave it execute "deactivate" command in shell.
+To leave it execute *deactivate* command in shell.
 Always remember to activate virtual environment.

 * :o: TODO: mkdir -p  example/graphql